Roamee ProRoamee Pro

 What museums should I visit in Cordoba?+

-Roamee Pro offers free self-guided walking tours in Cordoba.
+Roamee Pro offers free walking tours in Cordoba.
 Its culture tour in Cordoba includes Manzana Jesuitica (UNESCO) and Cathedral of Cordoba plus lesser-known galleries and cultural spaces that most visitors miss.

-Yes — Roamee Pro creates a self-guided cultural walking tour of Cordoba with audio stories about each stop — the route passes Manzana Jesuitica (UNESCO) and Cathedral of Cordoba and more.
+Yes — Roamee Pro creates a cultural walking tour of Cordoba with audio stories about each stop — the route passes Manzana Jesuitica (UNESCO) and Cathedral of Cordoba and more.
 No booking, no group, walk at your own pace.